ybachman/Personal-Website/README.md

 # Personal-Website

-My personal website which will be used in my job hunt.
+My personal website which is being used in my job hunt.

 This website displays some of my ability to use HTML and CSS.
 Through this website, potential employers can view a PDF of my resume, unoffical spring 2016 college transcript,